-Backfitting Enhancement Tasks from the June 27, 2 2017, CRGR Review Rep oort Item Task Lead Due Date Status 1 Update agency-level guidance on backfitting and issue finality to reflect Commission direction on the use of the compliance exception to the backfit rule and submit for Commission approval.
-NRR 05/02/2018 Completed 2 Update office-level implementing guidance on backfitting and issue finality, and the Enforcement Manual to reflect Commission-approved agencywide guidance.
-NRR, NMSS, NRO, NSIR, RES, all Regions, OE 02/21/2019 On track 3 Develop and conduct "reset" training for managers and staff on backfitting and issue finality.
+Backfitting Enhancement Tasks from the June 27, 2 2017, CRGR Review Ro eport Item Task Lead Due Date Status Commission-approved agencywide guidance.
+NSIR, RES, all Regions, OE 3 Develop and conduct "reset" training for managers and staff on backfitting and issue finality.
 CRGR 02/28/2018 Completed 4 Conduct interactive training on backfitting and issue finality for all staff with backfitting responsibilities.
 CRGR 08/17/2018 Completed 5 Develop or update training and/or developmental activities on backfitting and issue finality for inclusion in office/regional qualification procedures.
 CRGR, NRR, NMSS, NRO, NSIR, RES, all Regions 05/31/2019 On track 6 Revise office qualification procedures to require initial and refresher training and developmental activities on backfitting and issue finality.
-(Formerly part of Item #5) CRGR, NRR, NMSS, NRO, NSIR, RES, all Regions 8/31/2019 On track 7 Make available "just-in-time" training and references on backfitting and issue CRĞR 10/31/2018 On track

-Backfitting Enhancement Tasks from the June 27, 2 2017, CRGR Review Ro eport Item Task Lead Due Date Status finality.
-8 Add backfitting information to agency knowledge management Web site.
+(Formerly part of Item #5) CRGR, NRR, NMSS, NRO, NSIR, RES, all Regions 08/31/2019 On track 7 Make available "just-in-time" training and references on backfitting and issue finality.
+CRĞR 10/31/2018 On track 8 Add backfitting information to agency knowledge management Web site.
 CRGR 09/18/2017 Completed 9 Prepare a NUREG/Knowledge Management report on the history and activities of the Committee to Review Generic Requirements.
 CRGR 08/31/2019 On track 10 Create a backfitting Community of Practice with office points of contact.
 CRGR 08/31/2017 Completed 11 Conduct an effectiveness review of actions taken in response to the June 27, 2017, CRGR report.
 CRGR 07/27/2020 On track 12 Propose a revision to the charter for the CRGR to reflect rulemaking criteria, incorporate recent Commission direction, and enhance rigor of CRGR assessments.
 CRGR 06/29/2018 Completed 13 Report on the availability of key docketed information categories and the resources needed to make information more readily retrievable.
 OCIO 02/28/2018 Completed 14 Report on the resources needed to implement the actions in the July 19, 2017, EDO tasking on backfitting.
 CRGR 10/02/2017 Completed